Today, we’re talking about free financial advice and really all financial advice.

 If you need mindset, accountability, budgeting, help getting a raise, etc., then a money or financial coach could be perfect.

-You should not get financial planning or investment advice from them; some are giving it out.
-And probably the biggest concern I have about it is that it could be illegal depending on their actions.
+You should not get financial planning or investment advice from them, even though some are giving it out.
+One of the biggest concerns is that it could be illegal, depending on their actions.

-But the other issue is we’ve not really had a down market for 14 years, and most money coaches and financial advisors have never experienced a recession or a severe down market.
+But the other issue is we’ve not had a true down market for 14 years, and most money coaches and financial advisors have never experienced a recession or a severe down market.

 When investing, you must know that the stock market can and will go up and down.
-So, you’ve got to hire somebody with expertise and understanding to help you create a plan so you will be okay if the market declines.
+So, you’ve got to hire somebody with expertise and understanding of your financial situation who can help you create a plan so you will be okay if the market declines.

 It will likely be a nightmare when the stock market drops.
 It is easy to give people financial advice when the market’s going up, but when it drops, that’s a problem, especially if you want to secure your retirement.